19hours/sg-statutes/Acts/Income Tax Act.md

 (c) the official emoluments payable from Commonwealth funds to members of Commonwealth forces, and to persons in the service of a Commonwealth government, in Singapore, in respect of their offices under such Commonwealth government, if such emoluments are subject to income tax in such Commonwealth country;

-(d) any gains or profits, other than dividends derived from Singapore from which tax has been deducted under section 44, arising from sums standing in the SRS account of any SRS member except where section 10L(13) applies;
+(d) any gains or profits arising from sums standing in the SRS account of any SRS member except where section 10L(13) applies;

+[Act 19 of 2013 wef 01/01/2014]

-(e) the income of any institution, authority, person or fund specified in the First Schedule, except dividends received before 1st January 2008 by it from any company in which it holds, at the time such dividends are declared, more than half of the total number of issued shares of the company unless the Minister otherwise approves;
+(e) the income of any institution, authority, person or fund specified in the First Schedule;

+[Act 19 of 2013 wef 01/01/2014]

 (f) the income of —